 The travel trailer may be equipped with a satellite radio.

 This system is integrated with the entertainment system on the trailer.
-The system owner's manual is included with the packet from your dealer.
+The system owner's manual is included

-Micropulse Systems Monitor CATCON PRODUCTS INC. 817-921-2188 techsupport@catconproducts.com
+Micropulse Systems Monitor

+CATCON PRODUCTS INC.

+817-921-2188

+techsupport@catconproducts.com

-The MicroPulse System makes use of a single solid-state sensor per tank.
+The MicroPulse System makes use of a single solidstate sensor per tank.
 The MicroPulse sensor measures the static (head) pressure at the bottom of the tank and transmits this information to the MicroPulse System Monitor.
-Knowing this pressure value, after a one-time calibration has been performed, the MicroPulse System will calculate and accurately display the tank level in 1/8 increment.
+Knowing this pressure value, after a onetime calibration has been performed, the MicroPulse System will calculate and accurately display the tank level in 1/8 increment.